-Hi everyone, I’m taking a short break from posting here at Running on Sober for a while.
-All is well, in fact, all is very well.
+Hi everyone, I’m taking a break from posting here at Running on Sober.

 If you’re considering sobriety, please please give it a genuine effort.
-It’s so very worth it.YOU are so very worth it.
-See you soon! -Christy, August 2015
+It’s so very worth it.YOU are so very worth it. -Christy

 Hi, thanks for dropping by.
 My name is Christy, and I’m a sober runner.
 I started running with the Couch to 5k program, and as cheesy as it sounds, it really did change my life.
 I also quit drinking on May 6, 2011, and, yep, that changed my life too.